 Relaxing afternoon in Hvar Town

-Spend a leisurely afternoon exploring the charming town of Hvar, rich in history and local Croatian culture.
-Easily accessible from Split or Trogir, Hvar Town is an ideal stop on a full-day tour where you can enjoy historic streets, vibrant cafés, and stunning seaside views.
+Spend a leisurely afternoon exploring Hvar Town, rich in history and local Croatian culture.
+Easily accessible from Split or Trogir, it's an ideal stop on a full-day tour where you can stroll is historic streets, visit vibrant cafés, and get stunning seaside views.

 Blue Cave visit on the 5 Island tour